 Tariffs & plans

-Pay As You Go plans are available in the form of what Tesco calls its Rocket Packs, ranging from 4GB of data with 500 minutes and 5,000 texts to 16GB with 2,000 minutes and 5,000 texts depending how much you want to top up.
+Tesco Mobile also offers PAYG plans, which it calls No-Contract SIM deals.
+These plans come in the form of Rocket Packs, or bundles, ranging from 2GB of data with 500 minutes and 5000 texts, to 40GB with 5000 minutes and 5000 texts, depending how much you want to top up.

 Phone & device range

-Tesco Mobile is highly rated among its customers.
-The latest industry data from Ofcom showed Tesco Mobile customers reported a below average level of overall satisfaction with the network at 90%, compared with 93% overall average for the market as a whole.
+Tesco Mobile is very highly rated among its customers.
+The latest industry data from Ofcom showed 97% of Tesco Mobile customers were satisfied with the overall service, beating all other providers to the top spot.
+This is also well over the sector average of 93%.

-Customers also seem pretty happy with their mobile reception.
-Ofcom data showed 88% were satisfied with their Tesco Mobile reception, which is the same as the average for the sector.
+Customers also seem pretty happy with the reliability of their mobile service.
+Ofcom data showed 92% were satisfied with their Tesco Mobile reception, which is considerably better than the 85% stated as the average for the sector.

-Tesco Mobile’s contact centre has the longest waiting times in the sector at one minute and four second, compared with the industry average of 52 seconds.
-Its UK-based customer care line is open from 8am-9pm Monday to Friday, from 8am-8pm on Saturday, and between 1am-6pm on Sunday.
+Tesco Mobile’s contact centre has the second shortest waiting time in the sector at just 35 seconds (just beaten by BT with 34 seconds), compared to the industry average of 1:18 seconds.
+Its UK-based customer care line on 0345 301 4455 (or 4455 from your Tesco Mobile phone) is open from 8am-9pm Monday to Friday, from 8am-8pm on Saturday, and between 10am-6pm on Sunday.

 Value for money

-Tesco Mobile users the O2 network.
-This means you get 4G coverage across over 99% of the UK.
-It's worth using its coverage checker and seeing for yourself how good your signal will be based on your postcode.
+Tesco Mobile uses the O2 network.
+This means you get 4G coverage across over 99% of the UK and a decent scattering of 5G coverage as well, although, like other networks, O2 is still rolling out its 5G so it is not as widely available as 4G.
+It's worth using Tesco Mobile’s coverage checker and seeing for yourself how good your signal will be based on your postcode.

-The coverage checker will tell you how good your 2G signal is for text and email, your 3G for internet use and calls and 4G for mobile internet.
+The coverage checker will tell you how good your 2G signal is for text and email, your 3G for internet use and calls, your 4G for mobile internet and whether 5G is available.
 You will also get an idea of how strong the signal is both indoors and outdoors.
-There's no sign yet of 5G on Tesco Mobile, but that's not unusual at this stage – third part providers are usually slower off the mark with new technologies than the network providers themselves.